palakgupta2712/astro-portfolio/src/content/posts/go-features.md

 6. **Optimized for Multi-Core processors**: Go's runtime and concurrency model are optimized for modern multi-core processors, making it well-suited for running on servers or other high-performance systems.

-Last but not least, all these features combined make Go a performant and efficient choice for systems that require high scalability and concurrency, such as network services and web servers.
+Last but not least, all these features combined make Go a performant and efficient choice for systems that require high scalability and concurrency, such as network services and web servers.💡